 Understanding Discovery's Unusual Options Activity

-Discovery (NASDAQ:DISCA) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $29.52 following the option alert.
+On Thursday, shares of Discovery (NASDAQ:DISCA) saw unusual options activity.
+After the option alert, the stock price moved down to $29.1.

 - Option Type: SWEEP